rreezN/Social_Artists/content/_index.md

 g { color: Green }
 </style>

 _The world of music is filled with diverse people and genres.
 Each genre contains subcultures with its very own artists.
 Artists who speak together, perform together and create art together.
 They are social artists._

 On this website, we wish to give you an insight into The Social Network of hip hop artists.
 This project has narrowed its focus on hip hop artists because they are very social in their work, doing a lot of collaborations and having relations with each other.
-As a result it is possible to demonstrate the strength of the tools in network science while giving the reader an i deep exposition of the complex and captivating relationships of hip hop artists.
+As a result, it is possible to demonstrate the strength of the tools in network science while giving the reader an in-depth exposition of the complex and captivating relationships of hip hop artists.

+To accommodate the website, we have created a
+<a href="https://nbviewer.org/urls/gitlab.gbar.dtu.dk/s194247/computational-social-science/raw/master/Project_Assignment/explainer_notebook.ipynb#" target="_blank">Jupiter notebook</a>
-To accommodate the website we have created a <o> Jupiter notebook (see bottom)</o> which the technical reader might enjoy, as it contains all the relevant analysis, which has been made in Python.
-In there you can find all the technical details of how everything has been implemented and calculated.
+which the technical reader might enjoy, as it contains all the relevant analysis, which has been made in Python.
+In there, you can find all the technical details of how everything has been implemented and calculated.

-To get a sense of what website will offer, you can take a look at our project pitch which outlines the project
+To get a sense of what the website will offer, you can take a look at our project pitch which outlines the project
 {{< youtube 412kVAbfoZg >}}

 # **Hip Hop: a social-political movement**
 Hip-Hop is a music genre loved by many due to how it reflects upon some of the struggles, thoughts and circumstances that numerous young people are experiencing.
-Their ideas emerges from the state of the present and their art are fostering the future.
-With mere words and beats youth cultures are remolded, a generation's perspectives on sociopolitical matters are recalibrated and the civilisation, our collective community, takes another small evolutionary step.
-As hip hop has such a big influence on the youth, which is equated with The Future, one must recognise that hip hop is a subject of interest when studying social science.
+Their ideas emerge from the state of the present, and their art fosters the future.
+With mere words and beats, youth cultures are remoulded, a generation's perspectives on sociopolitical matters are recalibrated, and the civilisation, our collective community, takes another small evolutionary step.
+As hip hop has such a significant influence on the youth, which is equated with The Future, one must recognise that hip hop is a subject of interest when studying social science.

-That is why, we have chosen  to investigate the relations between the artists of hip hop using Wikipedia as a reference.
+That is why we have chosen to investigate the relations between hip hop artists using Wikipedia as a reference.
-Wikipedia is an interesting platform because it here that the common folk expound what they creditable accomplishment the artists have made.
+Wikipedia is an interesting platform because it is here that the common folk expound on what creditable accomplishments the artists have made.
 We can use the tools of network analysis to examine the social relationship between hip-hoppers in terms of raw numbers.
-Then we can answer questions like: who are the most central people in hip-hop?
+Then we can answer questions like who are the most central people in hip-hop?
-We hope that this website will give you a bit of insight into the hip hop music industry and the sociacl relations that binds it all together.
+We hope that this website will give you a bit of insight into the hip hop music industry and the social relations that binds it all together.

 # **Data**